junxit/us-congress-bills-110/metadata.md

 - 2007-09-17 — Mr. Faleomavaega moved to suspend the rules and pass the bill.
 - 2007-09-17 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 347 - 30 (Roll no. 869). (text: CR H10384)
 - 2007-09-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 347 - 30 (Roll no. 869).(text: CR H10384)
+- 2007-09-18 — Received in the Senate.
+- 2007-10-04 — Read twice and referred to the Committee on Foreign Relations.